apache/spark/docs/graphx-programming-guide.md

 # The Property Graph
 <a name="property_graph"></a>

-The [property graph](api/graphx/index.html#org.apache.spark.graphx.Graph) is a directed graph with user defined objects attached to each vertex and edge.
+The [property graph](api/graphx/index.html#org.apache.spark.graphx.Graph) is a directed multigraph graph with user defined objects attached to each vertex and edge.
+As a multigraph it is possible for multiple edges to have the same source and destination vertex.
+This can be useful when there are multiple relationships between the same vertices.
 Like RDDs, property graphs are immutable, distributed, and fault-tolerant.
 Vertices are keyed by their vertex identifier (`VertexId`) which is a unique 64-bit long.
 Similarly, edges have corresponding source and destination vertex identifiers.
 Unlike other systems, GraphX does not impose any ordering or constraints on the vertex identifiers.